8byt/gox/README.md

 ## alright, I'm convinced, get me started
 Wow!
 Okay I don't think we thought that would happen.

-For now, clone this repo, and run `go build .`
+For now, clone this repo, and build it.

 Use `gox <directory>` to convert `.gox` files into `.go` files (they stay in the same directory)